Geography, Climate, Dress Code,

 than 20 return flights each day.
 Most domestic airlines post schedules on their websites.

 handling are the norm for most airlines.
-The only drawback of flying domestic is
+With the vastly growing number

 Reservations for most domestic flights can be made through travel agents and